ankur-srivastava/java-stream-api/README.md

 # java-stream-api
-Java comes with a powerful Stream API.
+Java 8 introduced Stream API.

 This Repository contains Programs that demonstrates how to use Stream API.